 Within a few years, it was gone, and he declared bankruptcy, mainly due to his many addictions and reckless spending.
 He had hit rock-bottom, sifting his way through a mountain of debt, when, seemingly out of nowhere, he started an acting career and the comeback began.

-Now 53, Mike Tyson has changed.
-He is a solid actor, does one-man shows on stage and has a cartoon bearing his name on TV.
+Now 54, Mike Tyson has changed.
+While he returns to the ring after a 15-year hiatus on Saturday to fight Roy Jones Jr, he is also a solid actor, does one-man shows on stage and has a cartoon bearing his name on TV.
 As well as running his weekly Hotboxin’ podcast, he’s also the owner of the Tyson Ranch, a 40-acre estate 100kms north of Los Angeles that specialises in the growth of cannabis.
 In fact, having branched out into so many different projects it’s easy to ask: who is Mike Tyson in 2020?

 Arriving at his house early on a cold but bright day, I was welcomed by his very friendly wife Kiki.
 By all accounts, she has played a crucial part in his reinvention and was instrumental in setting up this exclusive meeting with him for The Sportsman.
 Their large, luxurious house sits on the hills above Newport Beach in a quiet, gated community.
 He is as professional as during his boxing days, displaying an intensity and charisma equal to those of the biggest movie stars.